 Your concerns are important, even if the behavior does not constitute bullying or harassment.
-Please contact your school administration, guidance counselor or teacher, or the Polk County Public Schools Bullying Prevention Team if you need additional support.
+Please contact your school administration, guidance counselor or teacher, or the Polk County Public Schools Bullying Prevention Compliance Officers if you need additional support.
 Threats of physical harm should be reported to law enforcement immediately.

 The following FAQs will provide you with additional information related to bullying and harassment.

 Bullying occurs when one person systematically and chronically inflicts physical injury or psychological distress on another person.
 It is defined as any unwanted and repeated written, verbal, emotional or sexual aggression or physical behavior, including any offensive, threatening, insulting or dehumanizing gesture, by an adult or student, that is severe or pervasive enough to create an intimidating, hostile, or offensive educational environment, cause discomfort or humiliation, or unreasonably interfere with the individual’s school performance or participation.
 Bullying can also take place online; in those cases, it is called cyberbullying.

 Bullying rises to the level of unlawful harassment when a person or group of people systematically and chronically inflicts physical injury or psychological distress on another person or group of people, and the bullying targets a characteristic that is protected by federal civil rights laws, such as sex, race, color, national origin, religion, or disability.